maxjappert/mcts_carcassonne/README.md

 where the playout consists of choosing random moves, or a heuristic default policy, which utilises domain-specific knowledge during playout, always picking the next move which maximises the heuristic function.

-The following implementations of MCTS can be chosen:
+The following tree policies for MCTS have been implemented:

 ### UCT